madisonwahlsten/SingleCell_XGBoost/README.md

 ### Dependencies

-Following packages are required to run the code:
+Packages required to run this code are listed in requirements.txt

 All codes have been tested with:
 * PyTorch V. 1.11.0+cu113